singhayush007/HELLO_WORLD_APPLICATION/README.md

 # HELLO_WORLD_APPLICATION
-This repo is a simple hello World application.
+This repository is a simple hello world application.